 Understand your options and receive a tax consultation today.
 We’ll conduct a tax analysis based on your specific situation and present available solutions for consideration.

-- Prepare the appropriate documentation (supported by IRS tax code) to accompany your IRS lien removal request.
+- Prepare the appropriate documentation (supported by IRS tax code) to accompany your IRS lien release or subordination request.

 - Submit your request to the IRS and negotiate the lien removal on your behalf.

-- Once approved by the IRS, we will verify the lien has been fully removed and that your credit has been restored.
+- Once approved by the IRS, we will verify the lien has been fully removed.

 Q. Will a Notice of Federal Tax Lien show up on my credit report?